Praveen86july/jgpelaez.github.io/_posts/en/posts/2015-08-27-terraform-aws-wso2-esb-docker-sample.md

 }
 ```
 The shell scripts for provision the machine are simple scripts, creating an axis service and using the [WSO2 ESB](http://wso2.com/products/enterprise-service-bus/) as a proxy.
-The idea of this machine is to create an stateless machine, the ESB will proxy all the conections and do a logging (in the sample only in the log file, but can be in a remote statefull service).
-Following the [stateless machine pattern]((http://www.cloudcomputingpatterns.org/Stateless_Component)) we can add an remove dinamically services depending on the traffic.
-To provision new services and scalate will be really simple.
+The idea of this machine is to create an stateless machine, the ESB will proxy all the connections and do a logging (in the sample only in the log file, but can be in a remote statefull service).
+Following the [stateless machine pattern]((http://www.cloudcomputingpatterns.org/Stateless_Component)) we can add an remove dynamically services depending on the traffic.
+To provision new services and escalate will be really simple.

 ![Stateless Pattern] (http://www.cloudcomputingpatterns.org/images/2/29/Stateless_component_sketch.png)